Buenaventura Durruti: Exile in Paris

 In November 1924, Durruti set off to the France–Spain border.
 He was part of a group of revolutionaries that were to cross the Basque side of the border, between Hendaia and Bera.
 They managed to dispatch the first detachment of border guards they encountered and marched into the Pyrenees, where they were ambushed by another detachment of border guards.
 Outnumbered and exhausted, they were forced into a fighting retreat, during which two revolutionaries were killed and one gravely wounded.
 Two days later, others in the group were arrested and transferred to Iruña, where they were tried and executed.
 Defeated, Durruti returned to Paris and hid out in a suburban house provided by local anarchists.
 At the behest of the Spanish dictatorship, the French government moved to expel Spanish anarchists from the country.
+Durruti and Ascaso had themselves been sentenced in absentia to life imprisonment.
 But Durruti refused to leave until he heard of the situation in Barcelona.
 Before long, Ricardo Sanz García had arrived in Paris.
 He told Durruti and Ascaso about the defeat of the insurrection in Barcelona, and that the Revolutionary Committee was now in urgent need of funds.
-Durruti and Ascaso decided to go to Latin America, where they could solicit support from Spanish emigrants.
-In December 1924, Durruti and Ascaso set off with false passports and embarked from Le Havre.
+The pair decided to go to Latin America, where they could solicit support from Spanish emigrants.
+In December 1924, Durruti and Ascaso set off with false passports and embarked for Cuba.

 Expropriations in Latin America

-After arriving in Havana, Cuba, Durruti and Ascaso stayed at the home of a young Cuban anarchist.
+After arriving in Havana, Durruti and Ascaso stayed at the home of a young Cuban anarchist.
 They had tactical disagreements with their host, who supported educational initiatives and rejected their agitation for direct action.
 Undeterred, the two found jobs as dockworkers and began agitating among their co-workers, who particularly appreciated Durruti's kind and helpful nature.
 Using plain language to communicate his ideas, Durruti called for the workers to form a trade union, based on a horizontal structure without union representatives, which could take collective action for the improvement of their living and working conditions.
 By the time the dockworkers established such a union, Durruti had caught the attention of the police and had to leave Havana.
-They moved to Santa Clara Province, where they found jobs harvesting sugarcane and were quickly caught up in a sitdown strike.
+They moved to Santa Clara Province, where they found jobs harvesting sugarcane and were quickly caught up in a strike action.
 After the violent repression of the strike, Ascaso and Durruti murdered their employer, leaving a note which attributed the attack to Los Errantes (The Wanderers).
-As police searched for them, they returned to Havana, where they hijacked a fishing vessel and took it to Mexico.
+As police searched for them, they returned to Havana and took a small boat to Mexico.